 Hardwired, or leased-line configurations

-Two machines, usually in separate physical locations, called peers.
+Two systems, usually in separate physical locations, called peers.
 A peer could be a personal computer, engineering workstation, large server, or even a commercial router, depending on a site's requirements.

 Serial interface on each peer.
-On Solaris machines, this interface could be cua, hihp, or other interface, depending on whether you configure asynchronous or synchronous PPP.
+On Oracle Solaris systems, this interface could be cua, hihp, or other interface, depending on whether you configure asynchronous or synchronous PPP.

 The most commonly used PPP configuration is the dial-up link.
 In a dial-up link, the local peer dials up the remote peer to establish the connection and run PPP.
 In the dial-up process, the local peer calls the remote peer's telephone number to initiate the link.

-In this guide, the local peer that initiates the dial-up connection is referred to as the dial-out machine.
+In this guide, the local peer that initiates the dial-up connection is referred to as the dial-out system.
 The peer that receives the incoming call is referred to as the dial-in server.
-This machine is actually the target peer of the dial-out machine and might or might not be a true server.
+This system is actually the target peer of the dial-out system and might or might not be a true server.

 PPP is not a client-server protocol.
-Some PPP documents use the terms “client” and “server” to refer to telephone call establishment.
+Some PPP documents use the terms "client" and "server" to refer to telephone call establishment.
 A dial-in server is not a true server like a file server or name server.
-Dial-in server is a widely used PPP term because dial-in machines often “serve” network accessibility to more than one dial-out machine.
-Nevertheless, the dial-in server is the target peer of the dial-out machine.
+Dial-in server is a widely used PPP term because dial-in systems often "serve" network accessibility to more than one dial-out system.
+Nevertheless, the dial-in server is the target peer of the dial-out system.

-Dial-out machine, typically a personal computer or workstation in an individual's home.
+Dial-out system, typically a personal computer or workstation in an individual's home.